chenjiechun/Branch-structured-Face-detector-SDK/README.md

 ## Performance and Efficiency Evaluation
 ![Alt text](/Images/ROC.jpg  "Fig 1.
 Discrete ROC curve for our detector on FDDB Dataset.")

+Fig 1.
+Discrete ROC curve for our detector on FDDB Dataset.

 ## Requirement
 * Windows (Windows7 has been validated).
 * C++ compiler (Visual studio 2013 has been validated).